 Plus, if you have any seaweed powder left and don’t know what to do with it, this is a perfect way to use it.
 You can mix the powders and store them for a long time.
-Simply add a few drops of hydrosol just before you plan to use the mask.
+Simply add a few drops of hydrosol just before you plan to use this pore cleansing mask.

 *Some of the links in this post might be affiliate links.
 Affiliate links come at no extra cost to you.
 These links allow me to share the products I authentically recommend (and use) and support Wild for Nature by receiving a small commission.

 All the ingredients in this DIY face mask for oily skin work beautifully together to restore the skin’s health, remove excess oil, balance the pH, and add a touch of hydration.
 Literally, it’s just a touch of hydration.
 All the ingredients are meant to balance the drying properties of bentonite clay.
 Still, bentonite is the boss and you’ll feel it in this mask.

 Melissa hydrosol gives it a pleasant refreshing herbal lemony scent which I’m addicted to lately and deeply regret that I haven’t used it enough before.
 It’s gentle, refreshing and far from peppermint hydrosol.

 And, the geranium oil adds the floral kick that reduces excess oil production.

 While applying and rinsing this face mask, it is also meant to gently exfoliate your skin, which would be white willow bark and kaolin clay’s responsibility.
 You can also use this mask for acne-prone skin.
 And the face you get after rinsing the mask- oh, so gorgeous!